Karl von Eberstein: Early life and career

 Eberstein was born on 14 January 1894 in Halle on the Saale, of the Dillenburger branch of the von Eberstein family.
 His father was an army Major.
 Eberstein attended the Royal Prussian cadet schools at Naumburg and Lichterfelde between 1904 and 1912.
 He then studied agriculture at the University of Halle until the outbreak of the First World War in August 1914.
 He enlisted as a war volunteer with the 75th Field Artillery Regiment.
 He served as a battery commander in the field with the 17th Field Artillery Regiment as a Leutnant of reserves, and earned the Iron Cross, 1st and 2nd class.
 He was also a balloon observer.

-After the end of the war, Eberstein fought as a member of the Freikorps Maercker in Wittenberg in central Germany and the Freikorps Rossbach, with which he participated in the Kapp Putsch of March 1920 that attempted to overthrow the recently established Weimar Republic.
+After the end of the war, Eberstein fought as a member of the Freikorps Maercker in Wittenberg in central Germany and the Freikorps Roßbach, with which he participated in the Kapp Putsch of March 1920 that attempted to overthrow the recently established Weimar Republic.
 He also began an apprenticeship in banking.
 He served in the Reichswehr as a battery chief in Artillery Regiment 16 but was discharged from the military in July 1920 in the wake of the Kapp Putsch.
 He joined the Halle Schutzpolizei (protection police) and helped to put down a Communist rebellion in Halle in April and May 1921.
 From May to September 1921, he served as a company commander and regimental adjutant with a Freikorp unit in Upper Silesia during the third Siesian uprising.
 From 1919 to 1924, he was also active in Der Stahlhelm, the German veterans organization.